 "For Such A Time As This" (Esther 4:14)

-I received salvation a good number of years ago while living in the Reformed Theology capitol of our nation, Grand Rapids Michigan.
-Reformed Churches were on every corner and Calvin College still represented the truth of the Bible.
+I received the gift of salvation a good number of years ago while living in the Reformed Theology capitol of our nation, Grand Rapids Michigan.
+At the time Reformed Churches appeared to be on every corner, and the famous reformed institution, Calvin College, still represented the truths of the Bible.

-By the grace of God, I came to understand that in the prosperity gospel, Jesus really is not Lord, that He does not have sovereign rule and absolute control over His world and our lives as the Bible teaches (Daniel 4:34-35), but that ultimately, we do.
-This false gospel teaches that through our faith filled confession of promises in God’s word, we control the circumstances of our life, command God’s blessings upon our lives, and with our words defeat the devil.
+By the grace of God, I came to understand that in the prosperity gospel, Jesus really is not LORD, that He does not have sovereign rule and absolute control over His world and our lives as the Bible teaches (Daniel 4:34-35) (Job 42:2), but that ultimately, we do.
+This false gospel teaches that through our faith filled confession of the promises in God’s word, we control the circumstances of our life, command God’s blessings upon our lives, and with our words overcome or encourage the devil.

-There was little if any emphasis on the holiness of God or the righteousness of God, nor on our obedience to and dependence upon God to live our lives in a manner that pleases and honors and glorifies Him.
+There was little if any emphasis on the holiness of God or the righteousness of God (Isaiah 6:1-3), nor on our obedience to and dependence upon God to live our lives in a manner that pleases and honors and glorifies Him (Luke 1:74-75).
 Emphasis was on our developing and expressing enough faith to achieve our best life now, which is what made and continues to make this blasphemous movement so attractive.

-When the Bible refers to and we confess Jesus as Lord or LORD, we are referring to His deity (John 20:26-29), and as deity, His supreme authority, His ultimate control over all of His creation, wherein He is subject to nothing nor anyone outside of Himself.
-As LORD he governs our living and our dying (Psalm 139:16).
+When the Bible call us to confess Jesus as LORD as a condition of our salvation from the just judgment of God for our sin (Romans 10:9-10), it is calling us to acknowledge that it is a salvation unto willing submission and obedience to His purpose for and rule over our lives, which we had rejected up to that point (Psalm 2:1-3) (Romans 3:23).
+Thus, it is ultimately calling us to acknowledge and relate to Jesus Christ as the eternal God, God the Son, the second member of the divine trinity, co-equal with God the Father and God the Holy Spirit, who has supreme authority and ultimate control over all that exists in His creation, wherein He is subject to nothing nor anyone within His creation (Romans 11:33-36) (Psalm 115:3) (Psalm 135:5-6).
+As LORD, he governs our living, our dying and everything in between (Psalm 139:16).
 He holds every breath we take in His hand, owns and orders and numbers our days in this world (Daniel 5:23), and requires at the end of those days we give an account to Him for how we lived those days in relationship to Him and one another, with our eternal destiny hanging in the balance (2 Corinthians 5:10).

-In each of these statements above, Jesus is expressing that there are and will be many whom, despite their confession of Jesus as Lord (Romans 10:9-10); despite their self-professed good works, give no evidence of a relationship of willing submission and glad obedience to Him (Psalm 40:8), nor of love for Him and trust in His love motivating their obedience (John 14:15-17) (Psalm 42:8) (1 Corinthians 16:22).
+In each of these statements above, Jesus is expressing that there are and will be many whom, despite their confession of Jesus as LORD, the supreme authority in their life; despite their self-professed good works, give no evidence of a relationship of willing submission and glad obedience to Him (Psalm 40:8), nor of love for Him and their trust in His love motivating their obedience (John 14:15-17) (Psalm 42:8) (1 Corinthians 16:22).

-The Apostle Peter in 1 Peter 3:15, instructs the Christians of his day and ours, who are under great duress for their faith, to sanctify Christ as Lord in their heart.
-To sanctify Christ as Lord means to set Jesus above all else in our hearts as the one who in His wisdom and love has the right to command the totality of our life and person, (Proverbs 3:5-6), as well as the ability to work all of the circumstances of our life for our ultimate and eternal good (Romans 8:28-30).
+The Apostle Peter in 1 Peter 3:15, instructs the Christians of his day and ours, who are under great duress for their faith, to sanctify Christ as LORD in their heart.
+To sanctify Christ as LORD means to set Jesus apart from above all else in our hearts as the one who in His perfect wisdom, infinite power and unimpeachable love, has the right to command the totality of our life and person, (Proverbs 3:5-6), as well as the ability to work all of the circumstances of our life for our ultimate and eternal good (Romans 8:28-30).

-It is Jesus’ Lordship over our lives, and our willing submission to it, that will allow us to rest in, even rejoice in all of the circumstances of this life, knowing that He is able to keep us from falling away from Him (Jude 24-25), so that on that day, the day we stand before Jesus for judgement, we will not hear from His lips, “I never knew you; depart from Me, you who practice lawlessness!”, but will instead hear “…Well done, good and faithful servant …..
-Enter into the (eternal) joy of your LORD” (Matthew 25:23).
+It is Jesus’ Lordship over our lives, and our willing submission to it, that will allow us to rest in, even rejoice in the most trying of the circumstances we may face in this life, knowing that He is working all things for our ultimate and eternal good (Romans 8:28).
+He alone is able to keep us from falling away from Him (Jude 24-25), so that on that day, the day we stand before Jesus for judgement, we will not hear from His lips, “I never knew you; depart from Me, you who practice lawlessness!”, but will instead hear “…Well done, good and faithful servant, enter into the (eternal) joy of your LORD” (Matthew 25:23).

 Grace and Peace ×